vvaibhavdesai/Ecommerce/README.md

 Open [https://gharse.netlify.app/](https://gharse.netlify.app/) to view it in the browser.

 ## Features:
+  - Search for different products from the listing.
   - Add items to wishlist & cart.
   - Adjust user quantity.
   - Payment Mocking done using Razorpay web integeration.